Ian Fraser journalist, author, broadcaster

 “Trade finance is one of RBS’s core businesses, generating revenue of £226m in the first nine months of 2013.
 The removal of the software that underpins it could cause chaos with thousands of clients whose loans are hosted on it.”

 In court, RBS characterized the BankTrade software as a “core” part of its technological platform and argued that removing it would be like cutting out the system’s heart.
-But Gad Janay, chief executive of New Jersey-based Complex Systems, welcomed the ruling, saying “the most important thing is they should stop using the system.”

-The development is further damaging fallout from RBS’s ill-conceived and ultimately catastrophic €71 billion takeover of the Dutch bank ABN Amro in October 2007.
+The development is further damaging fallout from RBS’s catastrophic takeover of ABN Amro in October 2007.
 In a “poison pill” defense before RBS and partners made their initial bid, ABN Amro craftily sold its US arm, Chicago-based LaSalle Bank, to Bank of America for $21 billion.
 As part of that deal, BofA gained ownership of ABN Amro’s North American information technology unit, which holds the license for BankTrade from Complex Systems.

-RBS, whose incompetence as a banking institution has become legion, failed to secure a transfer of the license from LaSalle’s new owners Bank of America, but decided to just carry on using it anyway.
+RBS, whose incompetence as a banking institution is legion, failed to secure a transfer of the license from LaSalle’s new owners Bank of America, but decided to carry on using it anyway.
 A now-outdated version of BankTrade had become a deeply embedded in the Scottish bank’s trade finance platform, and this is being used in 22 countries by more than 2,600 clients, processing thousands of transactions a week.

 The case is Complex Systems Inc v.
 ABN Amro Bank NV, U.S. District Court, Southern District of New York, No. 08-07497